CKAndroidProject/RootRepo/README.md

 # RootRepo
-Root repo - A database for android root methods
+_Root repo - A database for android root methods_

-# RootRepo

 #### Root your Android!